- May 10, 1991

-He was born on 10th of May 1991 in Orlando, Florida, as a son of the well-known race driver and the team owner Wayne Taylor.
+He was born on May 10, 1991 in Orlando, Florida, as a son of the well-known race driver and the team owner Wayne Taylor.
 As a boy, Jordan followed the footsteps of his father and the older brother Ricky and began racing 100 cc karts.
 He was pretty successful in various kart racing categories.
 As a boy, he won two regional championships and inaugural 24-hour go-kart race.

 In 2005, he was 3rd in Florida Winter Tour Championship after scoring two podiums, while in 2006 he qualified for the Stars of Karting round 2.
 Finally, in 2007, Jordan was a scholarship winner at Skip Barber Karting Shootout and later became Skip Barber Eastern Champion with four wins, 10 podiums, and four pole positions.